Bal Chandra Poudel: Constituent Assembly election, 2008

 Poudel was a candidate in the Constituent Assembly election of 2008 (2064 B.S.)
 On 1 April 2008, during the election period in Rasuwa, he and other Nepali Congress members were attacked by Maoists in Rasuwa.
 The NC had announced the event as "indefinite shutdown in Rasuwa district protesting the Maoists' attack on NC candidate Bal Chandra Poudel and its cadres on Tuesday, April 01, 2008.".
 He was taken to the Teaching Hospital by air.
 A total 25 people were arrested from Maoists after the incident.

 Controversial Claims

 On 15 August 2020, in a television interview with popular journalist Rishi Dhamala, Poudel claimed that "Our current party president is the most ineffective and unsuccessful president throughout the history".
 Furthermore, he lashed out at president Deuba citing Deuba's ineffectiveness as a leader of the opposition in the Federal Parliament of Nepal.

-In the same interview, Poudel even criticized other leaders like Ram Chandra Poudel by stating that "We are being unfair by coercing our leaders to carry load of the party".
+In the same interview, Poudel even criticized other leaders like Ram Chandra Paudel by stating that "We are being unfair by coercing our leaders to carry load of the party".